Symmetric Cartan calculus, the Patterson-Walker metric and Killing vector fields: Introduction

 We give a geometric interpretation of $\nabla^s$ making use of the correspondence between a symmetric form $\varphi$ and a polynomial in velocities $\tilde{\varphi}$ (an element of a subspace of $\cCi(TM)$, as we explain in Section \ref{sec:geo-int-sym-der}), together with the geodesic spray $X_\nabla\in\mathfrak{X}(TM)$.

 \begin{customprop}{\ref{prop: nablas polynomials}} Let $\nabla$ be a connection on $M$.
 For every $\varphi\in\Upsilon^r(M)$ we have

 \end{customprop}

+Closed symmetric forms for the symmetric derivative $\nabla^s$ recover the notion of Killing tensors.
+In the case of the Levi-Civita connection of a (pseudo-)Riemannian metric, Killing tensors are well established and naturally generalize Killing vector fields.
+They are related to the the symmetries of the Laplacian \cite{EasHSL}, or separability of Hamilton-Jacobi equation \cite{BenSRM}.
+Probably the most famous non-trivial Killing tensor is the \textit{Carter tensor} in the \textit{Kerr-Newman spacetime}, the spacetime of a charged rotating black hole \cite{CarA,CarB, WalOQ}.

-The symmetric Lie derivative with respect to a vector field $X\in\mathfrak{X}(M)$ is introduced as $\pounds_X^s=[\iota_X,\nabla^s]$ and we show in Proposition \ref{symLflow} (see also Figure \ref{UpsT}) that it captures the variation with respect to a combination of the flow of $X$ and the parallel transport with respect to $\nabla$.
+The symmetric Lie derivative with respect to a vector field $X\in\mathfrak{X}(M)$ is introduced by $\pounds_X^s=[\iota_X,\nabla^s]$ and we show in Proposition \ref{symLflow} (see also Figure \ref{UpsT}) that it captures the variation with respect to a combination of the flow of $X$ and the parallel transport with respect to $\nabla$, which we call the parallel flow (Definition \ref{def: par-flow}).
 Finally, the symmetric bracket is derived from the formula $[L^s_X,\iota_Y]=\iota_{[ X,Y]_s}$.
 Its geometric interpretation in relation to geodesically invariant distributions is recalled in Section \ref{sec:geo-int-sym-bracket}.
 Overall, we have the following properties for the (ungraded) commutator:

 Note that the analogues of the last two formulae of \eqref{eq:Cartan-calculus} are not true.
 Instead, we show in Section \ref{sec:commutation-relations} that